-The breakfast club (several locations but the most centric of them is in the Soho / Closest tube station (Soho branch): Oxford Circus or Tottenham Court Road)
+Location: several locations but the most central of them is in the Soho / Closest tube station (Soho branch): Oxford Circus or Tottenham Court Road

 Isn’t it a movie from the 80’s?
 Yes as well as the perfect place for a brunch.
 If you would like to have a look at their menu, click here.
 Avocado & Poached egg, Pancakes & bacon or bennies: eggs Benedict, eggs Florentine… (bennies are only served on weekends though) are my favourites.
 There are plenty of options to choose depending on what you fancy, from sweet to savoury, healthy to “dirty”…

 Sun: 8am – 7pm